Nigerian Law Forum

 Nigerian Law School campus is in Bwari, about a 45-minute drive from Abuja city.
 Bwari is a lovely town with lots of places to hang out and Abuja city is also very lively with many places to hang out and have fun.

-By Dr. Manga Iohnson Atumate · 1 year, 5 months ago
+avatar By Dr. Manga Iohnson Atumate ·

 When will the2022/2023 school year registration begin.
 I am a foreign to be student, how much is the total school fees, please?